leonp/thisdaysportion/_drafts/in-defence-of-inline-links.md

 **Reference links belong in print.** We know exactly where the bottom of a print page is, but web pages are fluid and intangible.
 I can create a mental _model_ of a web page and its components by looking at the text and the scrollbar, but I don’t _know_ where the bottom of that page is.
 It might even move based on my actions, such as clicking on a [disclosure widget](https://adrianroselli.com/2020/05/disclosure-widgets.html).

 More fundamentally, reference links belong in age where it’s unlikely I can simply check the reference immediately.
 Even if I do have the referenced text to hand, I’ll need to find the relevant page and paragraph.
-It makes sense to place them out of the way as footnotes, where they can be taken on trust.
+It makes sense to place them out of the way as footnotes, where they can be taken on trust, or checked another time.

-Linked hypertexts are available immediately
+Linked hypertexts are available immediately.